 Intermediate Digital Photography Workshop

 The Intermediate Photography Full-Day Workshop returns to DCP as an in-person workshop!
-Please view our COVID policies and procedures here.
-When you register, you will need to sign our COVID policy agreement and waiver.
-Everyone entering DCP is required to wear a mask at all times.
+Please view our updated COVID policy here.
+Masks are recommended but not required when at DCP.

 This workshop is for you if you’ve taken the Beginner Photography Full-Day Workshop, the Beginner Digital Photography online series, or have the equivalent level of experience.
 In this workshop, we’ll get further into the equipment and the creative choices and challenges of consistently taking good photos, even in challenging lighting conditions.